jeffpressm/helpspace/README.md

 ### ✋ The Manual Part

-To match a client request with an advisor, a human:
+To match a request with an advisor, a human:

 1. Adds an entry to the ["Match"](https://docs.google.com/spreadsheets/d/1hqERQuL9Q5WGttew0v5JqxizXzBRrMoe7ID6jioT-cc/edit#gid=1370515805) spreadsheet.
 2. Contacts the selected advisor to tell them that they've been matched, and to share the Google Drive link so that the client and advisor can work together.